bucaramangaman/AutoRiggingPianoTool/README.md

 Running the piano rig tool:

-1. Open a scene with a piano (use the test folder in attached if you wish)
+1. Open a scene with a piano (use the 'test folder' in attached if you wish https://drive.google.com/file/d/19kdWFDwda1LnDWkGJs7V6aNDO4gNlefm/view)
 2. drag the script file (PianoRigger.py) to the script editos in Maya and run it
 3. Follow the UI steps